 Favourite Insights from Derek Sivers:

-Since I started reading Tools of Titans, Derek Sivers was the interviewed that fascinated me the most!
+Since I started reading this book, Derek Sivers was the one that fascinated me the most!
 Tim describes him as “one of my favourite humans”.
-If I could, I would quote everything Derek said!
+If I could, I would quote everything this man said.

 If you are still uncertain about buying “Tools of Titans”, Derek Sivers interview covers the price of this book, believe me.

 “When you’re earlier in your career, I think the best strategy is to just say ‘yes’ to everything.
 Ever little gig.
 You just never know what are the lottery tickets.”

 Even if the gig doesn’t pay much or even nothing, it can bring you a lot of new opportunities in the future.
 Almost all of us start from the ground, so to get your work out there you need to start from somewhere.
 Derek Sivers started with a “piddly little pig show”.

 When asked “what would you put on a billboard”, Derek answered: “It won’t make you happy”, and he would “place it outside any big shopping mall or a car dealer.”

 Search on google for this: “private CD Baby jet”.
 This was the automated email that costumers received when the CD they bough was shipped.
 Please, read it.